 For more information on this topic, read “Radiology reports key to supporting referring physicians’ patient care” via AuntMinnie.com.

 Radiology Partners Clinical Value Team exists to elevate patient care and enhance value through innovation, collaboration and education.
-Radiology Partners, through its owned and affiliated practices, is the largest physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the blog.
+Radiology Partners, through its owned and affiliated practices, is a leading physician-led and physician-owned radiology practice in the U.S. For the latest news from RP, follow us on Twitter, LinkedIn, Instagram, YouTube and the blog.